awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 After reviewing the [Changelog], obtain the `Template Link` url of the latest version from ["Deploying the Solution"](#deploying-the-solution) (it will be similar to `https://solution-builders-us-east-1.s3.us-east-1.amazonaws.com/amazon-s3-find-and-forget/latest/template.yaml`).
 If you wish to deploy a specific version rather than the latest version, replace `latest` from the url with the chosen version, for instance `https://solution-builders-us-east-1.s3.us-east-1.amazonaws.com/amazon-s3-find-and-forget/v0.2/template.yaml`.

-### Perform CloudFormation Stack Update
+### Minor Upgrades: Perform CloudFormation Stack Update

-Updating the Stack via CloudFormation is the recommended approach for all minor upgrades as there are no risks of data loss or breaking API contracts with existing consumers.

 To deploy via AWS Console:
 1. Open the [CloudFormation Console Page] and choose the Solution by clicking to the stack's radio button, then choose "Update"